huongtxdo/countries/README.md

 npm start
 ```

-A seperate API key with OpenWeather is required.
+A seperate API key with <a href="https://home.openweathermap.org/users/sign_up">OpenWeather</a> is required.
 Upon getting the key, you can set it in your process environemtn variables:

 ```
 process.env.REACT_APP_API_KEY